armsp/disradicator/README.md

 ## Usage
 1. Clone the repository
-2. Open a terminal inside the `src` folder
+2. Extract and go inside the root folder
-3. Execute the python script `start.py`
+3. Execute `pip3 install -e .` ( It installs it in development mode.
+This way you can keep pulling changes from my repository and the changes would be reflected immediately in your environment )
+4. Open your terminal and type **disradicator** and press enter.
-4. Watch the magic unfold on your Top/Activity bar, right-hand side most probably.
+5. Watch the magic unfold on your Top/Activity bar, right-hand side most probably.

 ## Proof of Concept
 ![Appindicator](https://github.com/armsp/disradicator/blob/master/docs/movie.gif)